AndriiKot/freeCodeCamp/__02__Add_Flex_Superpowers_to_the_Tweet_Embed/README.md

-﻿# Add Flex Superpowers to the Tweet Embed
+﻿# Use the flex-direction Property to Make a Row

 To the right is the tweet embed that will be
 used as a practical example.
 Some of the elements